Camping Trips Sponsored by Adventure Books of Seattle

 There are a few restrictions on these camping trips, of course.
 No one under 21 is allowed.
-And you must bring your own food and shelter, except that we do usually provide one or two free BBQ dinners and plenty of bottled water.
+And you must bring your own food and shelter, except that we do usually provide one or two free BBQ dinners, plenty of bottled water, and toilet/shower facility.
 We also provide sources to charge any electrical device you have, and encourage people to bring their DVD's, CD's, or even a video game system if they wish.
 We can power them all, and provide a 32" Samsung TV to run movies and games.
 Anything else you are on your own.
-NOTE: In most camping spots we choose, SAFE and LEGAL target shooting is allowed.
+It's always fun, and FREE.